psychiatric-genomics-consortium/mdd-rmUKBB/index.md

 ## Data Availability

 Meta-analyzed summary statistics excluding 23andMe will be available for [download from the PGC](https://www.med.unc.edu/pgc/results-and-downloads/mdd/) as "TBD" (checksum: TBD).
 Results including 23andMe will be available by contacting the PGC [Data Access Committee](https://www.med.unc.edu/pgc/shared-methods/open-source-philosophy/)

+## Code availability

+Code listed for this project can be cloned from [https://github.com/psychiatric-genomics-consortium/mdd-rmUKBB](https://github.com/psychiatric-genomics-consortium/mdd-rmUKBB)

 ## Requirements